caseyg/awesome/README.md

 *   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Source-controlled AI checks, enforceable in CI.
 Powered by the open-source Continue CLI

-*   [kepano/defuddle](https://github.com/kepano/defuddle) - Extract the main content from web pages.
+*   [kepano/defuddle](https://github.com/kepano/defuddle) - Get the main content of any page as Markdown.

 *   [singleportrait/a-pattern-language](https://github.com/singleportrait/a-pattern-language) - A directory and network for all patterns in A Pattern Language